geeksforsocialchange/gfsc-v3/content/blog/2021/everything-is-connected/index.md

 ‘Sign up’ and ‘maybe later’, like two options that a pushy guy at a nightclub trying to get you to go home with him might present to you, are now the [default dark pattern](https://blog.prototypr.io/not-now-a91c75ad35b6) for many websites.
 Many of us will have had “you didn’t complete your order” adverts that seem to inexplicably follow us from site to site -- proof to even the casual user that the websites they visit are not self-contained units.

-{{<image-multi-with-caption/start "amtrak.png push-knowledge.png cart-waiting.png" "Fig 4.
-Various ‘nudge’ messages that don't allow you to say no: Amtrak asking 'send me offers' or 'maybe later'; SEMrush asking 'okay' or 'ask me later', and an email asking us to 'finish your purchase'."
-"1-2 image--frame">}}
+{{<image-multi-with-caption/start srcs="amtrak.png push-knowledge.png cart-waiting.png" alts="Fig 4.
+Various ‘nudge’ messages that don't allow you to say no: Amtrak asking 'send me offers' or 'maybe later'; SEMrush asking 'okay' or 'ask me later', and an email asking us to 'finish your purchase'." classList="image--1-2 image--frame">}}
 Fig 4.
 Various ‘nudge’ messages that don't allow you to say no: Amtrak asking 'send me offers' or 'maybe later'; SEMrush asking 'okay' or 'ask me later', and an email asking us to 'finish your purchase'.
 {{<image-multi-with-caption/end>}}